bcgov/Technology-Code-of-Practice/README.md

 #### Commercial approach

 Your sourcing strategy must demonstrate that you have a thorough understanding of the commercial undertakings required to deliver, use and manage your initiative.
-You should plan how to manage multiple suppliers, where that structure is appropriate for the organisation’s operating model, and when they're working as part of the same delivery teams.
+You should plan how to manage multiple suppliers, where that structure is appropriate for the organization’s operating model, and when they're working as part of the same delivery teams.
 This includes:

 ●	Routinely challenging your sourcing strategies to consider whether your requirements can be simplified or broken up to allow for greater competition in the marketplace, including by small and medium-sized enterprises.
 ●	Using value chain mapping to help identify the products and their components you need, and whether it would be better to build or buy depending on their maturity as a product
 ●	Moving from large contracts with a single supplier to multiple suppliers where there’s an operational and value for money justification
 ●	Understanding where and how you’ve disaggregated the technology that underpins your initiative and the contracts that supply the technology
-●	Considering what skills and capabilities your organisation needs to deliver and support the product or service you’ll purchase
+●	Considering what skills and capabilities your organization needs to deliver and support the product or service you’ll purchase
-●	Using a sourcing model that fits your services, and works in your organisation’s specific circumstances
+●	Using a sourcing model that fits your services, and works in your organization’s specific circumstances

 #### Technology considerations